SirNicholas1st/kafka_datastream/README.md

 # Installing Kafka, creating a topic and setting up a producer and a consumer

-Kafka requires a JDK installation, you can verify if this by using the following cmd command ```java -version```.
+Kafka requires a JDK installation, you can verify if you have it installed by using the following cmd command ```java -version```.
 If you get an error, you dont have  Java installed on your machine.
-You can download it for example from Oracle.
+If this is the case you can download it for example from Oracle.

 1. Download the Kafka files from https://dlcdn.apache.org/kafka/3.5.0/kafka_2.13-3.5.0.tgz
 2. Extract the package.